 You can obviously play your own music libraries on it, but what’s awesome is that you get to enjoy their collection of premium HD videos of Chinese as well as some international music videos.
 This app is where I first saw the weird video song of The Weeknd- Can’t feel my face.

 If you are searching for an effortless way to download millions of high-quality soundtracks, look no further than the Duomi Music Player app.
 It has a collection of over 3 million copyrighted music tracks, and they are all free to download!

 This music player also has a unique, well-organized interface.
-It is not littered with interstitial ads or any such annoyance at all.
+It is not with interstitial ads or any such annoyance at all.
 All sound tracks are premium quality ones with high bitrate playback, so you will have a no-compromise experience with this app, provided you have a sufficiently fast internet connection.

 Radio Chinese Plus

 Powered by a questionably named source called spoiled milk, Radio Chinese Plus is a radio streaming service that features all your favorite and popular Chinese music channels in the air.
-Big names such as KAZN AM1300 and KMRB AM1430 from LA are aired live on this one of the Chinese Music Apps.
+Big names such as KAZN AM1300 and KMRB AM1430 from LA air live on this one of the Chinese Music Apps.

 If you are looking to quench your thirst for a healthy mix of modern as well as some traditional Chinese hits, be sure to check out the Radio Chinese plus app.
 It might be just the right blend you were looking for.

 You may have heard about Baidu before, right?
 It so happens to be the biggest search engine in China!
 This music app, obviously created by Baidu people themselves, has a great interface, has other functionalities one would expect from a music streaming app.
 You can search for major Chinese and international music titles and artists.
 Song streaming is free, but you need to integrate this app with your Baidu account, which is a fair demand from the company.
 Google does the same with their google play music app as well.